-Are you looking for some inspirational reads to help you switch some things up for 2016?
+Are you looking for some inspirational reads to help you switch some things up?

 Over the past few years, I have been drawn more and more to books that make me stop, reassess my life and how I’m living it, and make small changes—or at least think about making them!
 While some of the “aha” moments from these books are seemingly small, I call them “life-changing” because they have the potential to motivate positive changes.
 Almost half of these books are ones I read for the first time in 2015 on recommendations from friends.
 Many of us are in the same life phase, one during which we’re interested in assessing where we are at this mid-life point and the changes we can make to flourish during our “second half.”
 My mid-life assessment (apparently I plan to live to at least 98) appears to be in full-swing based on my reading list.